QuarkChain/pm/L2/hardfork_devnet_test.md

       make geth
       ```
     - For op-node:
-      - Copy `superchain-configs.zip` to the appropriate library folder.
+      - Copy `superchain-configs.zip` to the appropriate library folder (typically `~/go/pkg/mod` on Linux).
+We use this workaround to avoid checking the `superchain-configs.zip` file into the repository, keeping the workflow simpler and the repo cleaner.
       - Temporarily comment out the CheckL1ChainID validation [here](https://github.com/QuarkChain/optimism/blob/06a9487cb7f3b9398de0b9ba27896e7a4ef9d1c0/op-node/rollup/types.go#L195)
       - Compile op-node:
         ```bash